 Be forewarned that the silicone seal of the Wean Green Lid needs periodic cleaning and drying, to prevent trapping moisture and food particles that can create mold growth.
 Other than this maintenance issue, we love the Wean Green storage system.
 The versatile components will serve your pantry well beyond the baby food phase.
 The various sizes are great for lunch box condiments, dips and yogurt, and reheating food away from home.

 Read Review: Wean Green Wean Cubes

 The Squeasy Gear Squeasy Snacker is made from a lightweight and durable food-grade silicone which makes it extremely durable.
 The wide neck allows you to turn the pouch inside out, and the unique spout system make them easy to clean and it can be turned inside-out.
 We like that the system has two spout styles with "no-spill" or a "free-flow" mode.
 These options allow you to tailor the pouch's performance to the age of the child.
 The free-flowing lid is similar to the store-bought pouches with a small opening to suck food through that is great for older kids that have a bit more motor control.
 The no-spill insert is perfect for younger users who are still acquiring the dexterity required to hold a pouch without squeezing it all over.
 Liquids can also be used in the snacker for a collapsible hydration solution.

 However, it may still be tempting for many younger children to squeeze the pouch a little too much which can equal a big mess if you don't use the no-spill spout.
 Also, younger kids may find it difficult and frustrating if they are unable to get all of the food out of the pouch.
-As mentioned in our Buying Advice discussion on food pouches, you'll want to refrain from using pouches regularly as it prevents progression through age-appropriate feeding milestones.
+As mentioned in our section below on food pouches, you'll want to refrain from using pouches regularly as it prevents progression through age-appropriate feeding milestones.
 Outside of these concerns, we like the easy travel-friendly design of these pouches and think they may have a place in your food storage lineup.